 There are several ways to wind your bobbin thread.
 Modern sewing machines usually have a bobbin winder at the top.
 I made a short video to show you how I wind the bobbin thread on my Baby Lock Jubilant.

+If you can’t see the video above, you can click here to watch it on Facebook.
 I also have a step-by-step photo tutorial for winding the bobbin thread on the Baby Lock Jubilant in this post if you need more detail, or you can watch a longer video on Baby Lock’s YouTube channel here.

 You can also use a portable bobbin winder.
 These are small machines with one purpose — to wind the bobbin thread.
 You can buy portable bobbin winders on Amazon or at SewingMachinesPlus, and some higher end sewing machines and embroidery machines come with a separate bobbin winder.
 Some people find these easier to thread than the bobbin winders on the sewing machine.
 You might also want to wind a whole bunch of bobbins for a big project without turning on your sewing machine.
 Or, you might want to involve your children or your partner to help you wind bobbins with a bobbin winder while you’re still sewing.